Hurly77/Hurly77.github.io/_posts/2020-08-03-how_to_set_up_devise_and_omniauth-facebook.markdown

 end
 ```

 It isn't necessary to put all those devise attributes but some of them come in pretty handy.

-next move onto you OmniauthController, here you'll be useing the method you made in your  user class.
+next move onto you OmniauthController, here you'll be using the method you made in your user class.

 ```ruby
 class OmniauthController < ApplicationController